JoelArmandoP/P4-Website-Optimization/README.md

 ## Steps to run the application

 Just open dist/index.html.
 All generated grunt files are included in the repo.
-I included the all the files in the repo because I was required to in a previous assignment.
+I included all the files in the repo because I was required to in a previous assignment.
+Node_modules were not included.

 ##General optimisations